quatrope/feets/README.rst

 feets: Feature Extractor for Time Series
 ========================================

-Summary: Compilation of some of the existing light-curve features.
+Compilation of some of the existing light-curve features.

 Based on FATS:

-- Authors: Isadora Nun and Pavlos Protopapas
+- **Authors:** Isadora Nun and Pavlos Protopapas
-- Contributors: Karim Pichara, Rahul Dave, Daniel Acuña, Nicolás Castro, Cristobal Mackenzie, Andrés Riveros and Ming Zhu
+- **Contributors:** Karim Pichara, Rahul Dave, Daniel Acuña, Nicolás Castro, Cristobal Mackenzie, Andrés Riveros and Ming Zhu

-The main difference with FATS:
+Main difference with FATS:

 - Removed licurve retrieval from public surveys (we only do one thing here)
 - Removed all the ``sys.exit()`` calls and replaced with Exceptions